RevDra/human-face-detection/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

 * The use of sexualized language or imagery, and sexual attention or advances of any kind
-* Trolling, insulting, or derogatory comments, and personal or political attacks
+* Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

 Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are